tomhrr/cosh/doc/all.md

 generator over the shell's history.
 When not running interactively, the `history` function will return an empty generator.

+A `sudo` form is available when running interactively.
+When that form appears as the final form in the input, then a separate instance of `cosh` will be run using `sudo`, with the remainder of the input being passed in as the command to that instance.
+(This does mean that variables and related state are not available in the separate instance, and state changes that happen in the separate instance do not register in the original instance.)

 The `clone` form can be used to get a deep copy of certain types of
 values: lists, hashes, sets, user-defined generator objects, and the generators returned by the `keys`, `values`, and `each` calls.
 For